Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 ### Article 25.
 Procedures for editing the content of diplomas, certificates and certifications

-1. The dossier and procedures for requesting to edit the content of a learner\'s diploma, certificate, or certification shall comply with the provisions of the current Regulations on management of diplomas and certificates of the Ministry of Education and Training and other relevant current regulations.
+1. The dossier and procedures for requesting to edit the content of a learner's diploma, certificate, or certification shall comply with the provisions of the current Regulations on management of diplomas and certificates of the Ministry of Education and Training and other relevant current regulations.